top of page

 This service has become standard practice throughout the years because of its ability to improve cash flow, provide more accessible financing, and reduce administrative burden.

-However, there are several disadvantages to factoring including the fact that factoring is essentially the practice of maintaining cash flows by paying fees to a third party.
-This process essentially reduces profits.
+However, there are several disadvantages to factoring including the fact that factoring is essentially the practice of maintaining cash flows by paying fees to a third party and taking out debt.

 Factoring has become standard practice in the freight industry because it helps provide immediate cash flow, instead of waiting for invoices to be paid.
 Freight companies often have to wait weeks or even months to get paid for their services, which can create a cash flow problem.